How Indigenous artists are taking back what the fashion industry stole

 Featuring eight contributors, Paul (Dene) and Iserhoff (James Bay Cree) included, the artists hail from First Nations communities throughout the Western Hemisphere.

 Iserhoff's "Lack of…" is a bolt of gauzy silk organza that hangs from the ceiling, printed with the surreal repeating pattern of rotting wisdom teeth — a reference to traditional Lakota dresses adorned with elk teeth, but also a statement on the painful lack of cultural wisdom at play when a designer uses traditions that do not belong to them.
-"The Weaved, The Lasered, The Medallion," by Lido Pimienta (Wayuu) incorporates weaving, embroidery and crocheting — all ancient techniques — but also laser-cut medallions, over-sized and modern acrylic objects meant to be worn as jewellery.
+"The Weaved, The Lasered, The Medallion," by Lido Pimienta (Wayuu) incorporates weaving, embroidery and crocheting — all ancient techniques — but also laser-cut medallions, over-d and modern acrylic objects meant to be worn as jewellery.

 There's no such thing as a singular aesthetic here, and that's the point.
 Every item is unique, though in its own way contemporary or speculative of an alternate reality.
 Showing that diversity was crucial to the show and how it aims to detonate the whole problem of cultural appropriation, says Paul.